angular/angular/aio/content/guide/template-reference-variables.md

 {{ ref.value }}
 ```

-It's easy to notice how interpolation trying to access property `value` of `ref` occurs outside of referenced element's parent template, making it unreachable.
+The interpolation trying to access property `ref.value` occurs outside of the referenced element's parent template, making it unreachable.

-Moving the interpolation inside the template, will make the variable available referencing the right distinct value for every element the loop will render.
+Moving the interpolation inside the template makes the variable available.
+Now it references the correct distinct value for each element the loop renders.

 ```
 <ng-template ngFor let-i [ngForOf]="[1,2]">